-The great beauty of a country like Slovenia is that although it may a small country, there are many great activities offered here.
-Whatever you want to do, from relaxing at a thermal spa, visiting museums, exploring or enjoying sports activities; Slovenia couldn’t be a more appropriate choice.
+The great beauty of a country like Slovenia is that although it may be a small country, there are many great activities offered here.
+Whatever you want to do, from relaxing at a thermal spa, visiting museums, exploring, or enjoying sports activities; Slovenia couldn’t be a more appropriate choice.
+Thermal heavens await, this country has more than just Lake Bled.

 Here is some information about how to get to the Posavje area: